keuperj/keuper-labs/images/publications/README.md

 | Unsupervised Visual Concept Bottlenecks for Interpretable Bioimage Classification | OpenReview download blocked.
 Verify the scope-only description and add a figure. |

 These entries retain their venue logo.
 No substitute figure or unverified result is presented as coming from the paper.

+## Publication detail pages

+Each source entry now has a `detail-page` URL pointing to its document in `_publications/`.
+The research list links to these pages; the original external `link` remains the paper resource.
+The `publications` collection uses the shared `_layouts/publication.html` layout and works with GitHub Pages without a custom Jekyll plugin.

+The detail documents contain the original abstract and its source, an editorial `why` section written for a general audience, figures with captions and source-page links, and BibTeX. `images/publications/details/` contains 186 larger, optimized WebP figures: two for each of the 93 accessible PDFs.
+The mSOP-765k page additionally uses its existing official project illustration and abstract.
+Full-size figure links allow readers to inspect small labels.

+Abstracts and captions were extracted from the linked sources, with PDF line breaks, ligatures, and broken word spacing normalized.
+The equation-heavy caption for “Trading off Image Quality for Robustness…” Figure 1 is a prose adaptation, recorded in the review data.
+Figure crops and abstract sources are documented in `_data/publication-review.yaml`.

+BibTeX uses known author, title, year, venue, and URL metadata.
+Unknown volume, page, and identifier fields are omitted.
+Keep a document's `bibtex` field and its corresponding `assets/bibtex/*.bib` download synchronized when editing a citation.
+The copy button falls back to selecting the citation if clipboard access is unavailable; the text and download remain available without JavaScript.

+For the complete list of **seven full PDFs needed to finish the detail pages**, including suggested filenames, see [Papers needing PDFs](../../docs/publications-needing-pdfs.md).
+This includes mSOP-765k: its project page is accessible, but its complete PDF is still needed for additional figures.